On the (In)Security of Loading Machine Learning Models: When secure is not secure (RQ2)

 \subsection{Keras}

-\vksec{Abusing Insecure Module Resolution} We discovered that due to insufficient validation in the Keras model loading process, a carefully crafted \texttt{config.json} file inside a \texttt{.keras} model archive can specify insecure Python modules and functions, along with their arguments, to be imported and executed during loading.
+\vksec{Abusing Insecure Module Resolution} We discovered that due to insufficient validation in the Keras model loading process, a carefully crafted \texttt{config.json} file inside a \texttt{.keras} model archive can specify insecure Python modules and functions to be imported and executed during loading.
 In particular, an attacker can build a \texttt{config.json} such that, for example, \texttt{subprocess.run} is interpreted as a model layer.
 Keras’s loading logic performs minimal validation: if the specified class name resolves to a Python \texttt{FunctionType}—which \texttt{subprocess.run} does—no further checks are performed.
-Arguments can then be passed abusing the input–output relations within Keras’s internal computation graph.
-For instance, this enables execution of commands such as \texttt{subprocess.run("/bin/sh")}.
-Notably, since the model layer is instantiated at load time, the command is executed during loading.
-A simplified \texttt{config.json} snippet is provided in the appendices (Listing~\ref{fig:malicious-config}), while the complete \ac{PoC} is available on GitHub~\cite{Digregorio-cve-2025-1550}.
+Arguments can then be passed abusing the input–output relations within Keras’s internal computation graph, enabling execution of commands such as \texttt{subprocess.run("/bin/sh")}.
+Since the model layer is instantiated at load time, the command is executed during loading.
+A simplified \texttt{config.json} snippet is provided in the appendices (Listing~\ref{fig:malicious-config}), while the complete \ac{PoC} is available on GitHub.
 Crucially, this finding demonstrates the existence of entirely different exploitation paths in Keras's loading mechanism, beyond the abuse of \texttt{Lambda} layers.

-\mypar{Disclosure} After responsible disclosure, the vulnerability was assigned the identifier \texttt{CVE-2025-1550}~\cite{CVE-2025-1550}.
+\mypar{Disclosure} After coordinated disclosure, the vulnerability was assigned the identifier \texttt{CVE-2025-1550} (CVSS 7.3, CNA: Google LLC)~\cite{CVE-2025-1550}.
 To the best of our knowledge, this is the first CVE assigned to Keras’s model loading mechanism after the introduction of \texttt{safe\_mode}, and thus the first to demonstrate a weakness in this security feature.
-The issue was mitigated in Keras version 3.9 by introducing stricter validation of the \texttt{module} key in \texttt{config.json}, restricting imports to a limited set of trusted modules, primarily within Keras (allowlist approach).
+The issue was mitigated in Keras version 3.9 through the introduction of stricter validation, which restricts imports to a limited set of trusted modules, primarily within Keras itself (allowlist approach).